 Bid Proposals are to be submitted in accordance with the Bid Proposal Formatting section of this RFP.
 Bid Proposals may not be hand-delivered to the Issuing Officer.
 Rather, Bid Proposals are to be submitted to the Issuing Officer by email.
 The Bidder may wish to request confirmation of receipt from the Issuing Officer to ensure delivery.

-B

 2.9 Amendment to the RFP and Bid Proposal.